FAIMS/Shovel_test/README.md

-# ABout:
+# About this module:
-Archaeological shovel testing workflow in the US, done by anonymous contributor.
+Archaeological shovel testing workflow in the US, done by anonymous contributor, using the [FAIMS User to Deveoper Guide](https://www.fedarch.org/support/#3).

 ## Screenshots: